leesav3/arcade-game/README.md

 ---
 **Scoring**
-- +10 points for each move you make
+- +10 points for each forward move you make
 - -20 points for each collision
 - +50 points when you win the game